 Data scientists are constantly updating their skill set: algorithm explanations, advice on techniques, hints on best practices, and most of all, recommendations about the process to follow.
 What we learn in schools and courses is often the standard data analytics process.
 However, in real life, many unexpected situations arise, and we need to figure out how to best solve them.
 This is where help and advice from the community become precious.

 Junior data scientists exploit the community even more to learn.
 The community is where they hope to find exercises, example datasets, and prepackaged solutions to practice and learn.
-There are a number of community hubs where junior data scientists can learn more about algorithms and best practices through courses on site, online or even a combination of the two —starting with the dataset repository at UC Irvine, continuing with the datasets and knowledge-award competitions on Kaggle, through to educational online platforms such as Coursera or Udemy.
+There are a number of community hubs where junior data scientists can learn more about algorithms and best practices through courses on site, online or even a combination of the two —starting with the dataset repository at UC Irvine, continuing with the datasets and knowledge-award competitions, through to educational online platforms such as Coursera or Udemy.
 There, junior data scientists can find a variety of datasets, problems and ready-to-use solutions.

 However, blind trust in the community has often been indicated as the problem of the modern web-connected world.
 Such examples and training exercises must bear some degree of trustworthiness, either from a moderated community — here the moderator is responsible for the quality of the material — or via some kind of review system self-fueled by community members.
 In the latter, the members of the community evaluate and rate the quality of the training material offered, example by example.
 Junior data scientists can therefore rely on the previous experience of other data scientists and start from the highest rated workflow to learn new skills.
 If the forum or dataset repository is not moderated, a review system in place is necessary for orientation.